' . $this->item->name . '

 Once the police department has received the application and the required documentation, your application packet will be processed.
 Once processed, an officer will contact you to arrange a time for your golf cart to be inspected.
 Once inspected, the officer will issue a permit sticker that will expire two years from the date on the permit sticker.

-If you have any questions or concerns about the golf cart permit, ordinance, or procedure, please feel free to contact The Town of Fairview Police Department at (972) 886-5022 and Officer Gandy will be more than happy to help you out.
+If you have any questions or concerns about the golf cart permit, ordinance, or procedure, please contact the Fairview Police Department at 972-886-4211

 pdfGolf Cart Permit Application pdfGolf Cart Ordinance